 In order to meet daily cover requirements during wet weather, the landfill will have two options available.
-An alternative daily cover can be used to limit vectors, blowing litter, and infiltration, and soil material will be available from the borrow area for daily cover.
-With both options for cover available, landfill operations should not be hindered by wet weather.
+An alternative daily cover can be used to limit vectors, blowing litter, and infiltration, and soil material will be available from the borrow area for daily cover if approved in advance by ODEQ.
+The landfill operations should not be hindered by wet weather.